 A notification pops into your email that someone has left you a review on Google.
-Your heart soars imagining the praise.
+Your heart soars, imagining the praise.
 You smile knowing you’ve satisfied yet another client.
-As a small business owner, you know how crucial reviews and you work hard to get them.
+As a small business owner, you know how crucial reviews are and you work hard to get them.

 But wait?
 What?
 They’ve left a negative Google review and only given you 1 star!

 Your heart sinks.

 You frantically open the email and scan the review.

 How dare they say that!

 You start writing a sarky response.
 You’ll tell them what YOU think of their review.

 But, hold it right there because what you do now matters.

 Prospective clients will be reading those reviews.
 Online reviews play a significant role in the online world.
 They impact our purchase decisions and the places we visit.
 82% of consumers read online reviews about local businesses.

 They are reading your reviews and your replies.
 If you haven’t replied to your reviews, that should be on your task list for today!